-One of the most An important roles of Elected Members Council is to participate in making make policy decisions on behalf of the community.
+An important role of Council is to make policy decisions on behalf of the community.
 An essential element of policy making is identifying community needs, setting objectives to meet those needs, establishing priorities between competing needs, and allocating appropriate resources.
-A policy is a decision of the Council and sets out agreed views and decisions direction concerning a particular area of responsibility.
+A policy is a decision of Council and sets out agreed views and direction concerning a particular area of responsibility.